Born 2 Die (Atlanta): Plot

 Earn waits in the room for several days, and is frustrated that his only water supply consists of Dasani water bottles.
 He eventually concludes what the guard wants and says "let me experience D'Angelo".
 The guard then opens a tunnel and Earn crawls through it until he reaches another room, where a man claims to allow him to "experience D'Angelo".
 He also claims that D'Angelo is not a real person, but a group of people around the world facilitating his image.
 The man even uses an example of a dream where Earn could be surrounded by black hands in a lake but wonders if the hands are actually trying to help him.
 Earn decides to leave the room.

 Some time later, Alfred meets with Bunk and other YWA members at the Grammy Awards, having used a white artist, Yodel Kid (Tucker Brown), and making him more popular.
 After the members leave the area, Alfred approaches Benny to ask about Yodel Kid as he hasn't answered his calls and is informed that Yodel Kid died just a few hours ago of a drug overdose.
 At the ceremony, Yodel Kid posthumously wins Best Rap Album for his album "Born 2 Die", with his wife accepting the award.
-Alfred, Earn and Darius (Lakeith Stanfield) watch the telecast from a bar, with Darius remarking that no black man would win a Grammy.
+Alfred, Earn and Darius (Lakeith Stanfield) watch the telecast from a bar, with Darius remarking that Grammys aren't for black men.
 Earn leaves without mentioning the events at the waiting area and Alfred declines Darius' offer to join him at an after-party.
 Alone, Alfred thinks about the recent events.